 - An architecture optimized for cloud-native integrations, and a seamless microservices deployment approach.

-WSO2 EI 7.0 addresses popular integration approaches with three tailor-made components.
+WSO2 EI 7.0 addresses popular integration approaches with two tailor-made components.

 - Micro Integrator — This includes a broadly-adopted, open-source integration engine for centralized ESB style or cloud-native integration.
 It offers an intuitive, graphical, drag-and-drop integration flow designer and a configuration-based runtime.